fbpx

 11. Streamlined Navigation Architecture

-Having a well-structured navigation is crucial for website usability, as it enables users to efficiently access all areas of the site.
-The most effective navigations use clear, concise language and provide links to relevant content.
-For B2B SaaS websites, there are some common trends for navigation architecture.
-Many B2B site navigations contain somewhere between four and six main menu items.
-This includes links to common pages for SaaS websites like Products, Solutions, Pricing, Platform, and Resources.
+For SaaS websites, there are some common b2b website design trends for navigation architecture.
+Many site navigations contain somewhere between four and six main menu items.
+This includes links to common pages for SaaS websites like Product pages, Solutions, Pricing, Platform, and Resources.

-The main takeaway from this design trend is to not get fancy with naming or design for website navigation or overload users with information.
+The main takeaway from this web design trend is to not get fancy with naming or design for website navigation or overload users with information.
 Give your website visitors exactly what they expect to find so they can navigate your site as easily as possible.

 SirionLabs